-In this case, an STunnel or Pound SSL Virtual Service is defined on the appliance and an SSL certificate is uploaded and associated with the Virtual Service.
-Data is encrypted from the client to the load balancer and is also encrypted from the load balancer to the backend servers as shown above.
+Here, SSL is terminated using STunnel or Pound and is then passed to a layer 7 VIP.
+Traffic is encrypted from the client to the load balancer and is encrypted from the load balancer to the backend servers as shown below.